govind-32/TeleTextAI/README.md

 * Recreating realistic CRT distortion in CSS/SVG
 * Formatting LLM outputs into strict teletext row constraints
-* Debugging Weather API 401 errors in serverless deployment
 * Building accurate numeric page navigation logic (buffered input)

 ---

 ## 🎉 **What I’m Proud Of**

-* The entire project was built **in one day with Kiro**
 * Authentic CRT look with modern web tech
 * AI features integrated seamlessly into a retro interface
 * Teletext “resurrected” using only free developer tools